DocumentationBook/SphinxDocumentation/tutorial/rest/general.rst

 *  reST uses `directives` and indentation to mark up text blocks, thus making them of different types (literal blocks, tables, and many others).
 *  reST enables you to use `roles` to mark up inline elements (for example, hyperlinks) in text blocks.
-*  reST provides several markup primitives for inline markup (emphasised elements, bold elements, hyperlinks, and others).
+*  reST provides several markup primitives for inline markup (emphasized elements, bold elements, hyperlinks, and others).
 This enables you to make text parts emphasized, bold, mono-spaced, and so on.